MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-prerequisites.md

 ### Custom gMSA account

-If you are creating a custom gMSA account, you need to ensure that the account has the following permissions.
+If you are creating a custom gMSA account, you need to ensure that the account has the following permissions on the root of each Active Directory domain and propagate to all child objects.

 |Type |Name |Access |Applies To|
 |-----|-----|-----|-----|